Antitumor agent, proteinutyrosine kinase inhibitor

 Rash and severe skin adverse reactions

-A number of patients treated with imatinib experienced generalized erythematous, patchy-papular and pruritic rashes that could resolve on their own despite continued drug treatment.
-Some patients had itching without a rash; in some cases, erythroderma was present.
+A number of patients receiving imatinib experienced a generalized erythematous, maculopapular and pruritic rash, which may resolve spontaneously despite continued treatment with the drug.
+Some patients experienced itching that was not accompanied by a rash; in some cases erythroderma was present.

-Rash occurred in approximately one-third of all patients treated with imatinib for all indications.
-The rash was often accompanied by itching and usually appeared as erythematous, patchy-papular lesions on the forearm, trunk or face.
+Rash was reported in approximately one third of all patients receiving imatinib for all indications.
+The rash is often accompanied by pruritus and typically appears as erythematous, maculopapular lesions on the forearm, trunk, or face.

-While most cases of the rash are mild and go away without treatment, more severe cases may require temporary or complete withdrawal of the drug.
-As a rule, the severity of the rash decreases after prescription of antihistamines and topical glucocorticosteroids.
-In some cases, glucocorticosteroids for systemic use are required.
+Although in most cases the rash is mild and goes away without treatment, more severe cases may require temporary or complete discontinuation of the drug.
+As a rule, the severity of the rash decreases after the prescription of antihistamines and glucocorticosteroids for topical use.
+In some cases, it is necessary to use glucocorticosteroids for systemic use.

 Hepatotoxicity

-The drug may have toxic effects on the liver.
-Impairment of biochemical parameters of liver function usually consists of a slight increase in aminotransferase activity and elevated serum bilirubin concentration.
+The drug may have a toxic effect on the liver.
+Violations of biochemical indicators of liver function, as a rule, consist of a slight increase in the activity of aminotransferases and an increase in the concentration of bilirubin in the blood serum.

-The toxic effect on the liver is usually manifested within the first two months of treatment, but in some cases it was manifested 6-12 months after the start of treatment.
+Toxic effects on the liver usually appear during the first two months of treatment, but in some cases it appeared 6-12 months after the start of treatment.
 As a rule, after discontinuation of the drug, biochemical indicators of liver function normalize within 1-4 weeks.
-There have been cases of cytolytic and cholestatic hepatitis and liver failure, in some cases accompanied by lethal outcome.
+There have been cases of development of cytolytic and cholestatic hepatitis and liver failure, in some cases accompanied by death.

-Incontinence, perforation or ulceration of the stomach or intestine
+Obstruction, perforation or ulcer of the stomach or intestines

-In metastatic malignant stromal tumors of the GI tract, tumor necrosis may occur against the background of tumor response, which in rare cases leads to perforation.
-Gastrointestinal obstruction most often occurred in patients with malignant stromal gastrointestinal tumors, in which its cause may be metastases or adhesions resulting from previously performed GI surgery (in case of using the drug as a means of adjuvant therapy).
+In the case of metastatic malignant stromal tumors of the gastrointestinal tract, tumor necrosis may occur in the context of a tumor response, which in rare cases leads to perforation.
+Gastrointestinal obstruction most often occurred in patients with malignant stromal tumors of the gastrointestinal tract, in which its cause may be metastases or adhesions resulting from previous gastrointestinal surgery (if the drug is used as an adjuvant therapy).

-Serious (sometimes fatal) NIHs have been reported with imatinib, such as acute respiratory failure, pulmonary hypertension, interstitial lung disease and pulmonary fibrosis.
-Concomitant cardiovascular or respiratory pathology may exacerbate the severity of NS.
+Severe (sometimes fatal) AEs have been reported with imatinib, including acute respiratory failure, pulmonary hypertension, interstitial lung disease, and pulmonary fibrosis.
+Concomitant pathology of the cardiovascular or respiratory systems may aggravate the severity of AEs.

-If any of the side effects listed in the instructions worsen, or if the patient notices any other side effects not listed in the instructions, you should tell your doctor.
+If any of the side effects indicated in the instructions get worse, or the patient notices any other side effects not listed in the instructions, you should inform your doctor.

 Overdose

-There have been reports of individual cases of imatinib overdose.
-In one case when imatinib was administered in a dose of 1200-1600 mg for 1-10 days patients showed nausea, vomiting, diarrhea, rash, erythema, edema, swollen face, increased fatigue, muscle cramps, thrombocytopenia, pancytopenia, abdominal pain, headache, decreased appetite.
+There are reports of isolated cases of imatinib overdose.
+In one case, when taking imatinib at a dose of 1200-1600 mg for 1-10 days, patients experienced: nausea, vomiting, diarrhea, rash, erythema, edema, facial swelling, fatigue, muscle spasms, thrombocytopenia, pancytopenia, abdominal pain, headache, decreased appetite.

-When taking the drug in a dose of 1800-3200mg, weakness, myalgia, increased blood creatine phosphokinase activity, bilirubin concentration, and gastrointestinal pain were noted.
+When taking the drug at a dose of 1800-3200 mg, weakness, myalgia, increased blood creatine phosphokinase activity, bilirubin concentration, and gastrointestinal pain were noted.

 ---|---|